 - credit repair or debt settlement services.

 A large portion of the messages we get from people asking for help in shutting down scam campaigns fall under content or campaigns that are fraudulent, misleading, inaccurate or dishonest; it just so happens that’s also the most difficult violation to prove.
 Think about it: a GoFundMe page that explicitly requests donations for cocaine, abortions, and/or dildos is a flagrant violation of the rules.
 However, a page that purports to exist for one purpose (say, “Help Scummy Sally avoid eviction”) but actually exists for another, unspoken purpose (“actually, all your donations will go toward Scummy Sally’s cocaine habit”) is much harder to prove.
 How do you know Scummy Sally won’t spend the money on back rent?
-Unless of course you’re Scummy Sally’s drug dealer, in which case you have intimate knowledge of her finances.
+Unless of course you’re Scummy Sally’s drug dealer, in which case you have intimate knowledge of her finances, however you are probably unlikely to report her ratchet GoFundMe as fraud.

 GoFundMe doesn’t know Scummy Sally and with 100,000 new fundraisers started every single month, they have no way to know which Scummy Sally of the countless Scummy Sallies on their site are actually snorting up their crowdfunding money.
 So if you’re taking it upon yourself to report a fundraiser you believe to be fraudulent, you need to have your evidence ready.